iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - @itwin/core-react
 - @itwin/imodel-components-react

+Previously deprecated AppUI related APIs from `@itwin/appui-abstract` package have been removed.
+Please refer to the [@itwin/appui-abstract changes](https://github.com/iTwin/appui/blob/master/docs/changehistory/4.0.0.md#itwinappui-abstract) if you have not updated yet.

 #### Presentation

 The source code for the following packages was moved to the new [Presentation repository](https://github.com/iTwin/presentation).